Faster RER-CNN: application to the detection of vehicles in aerial images: Introduction

 There are two main reasons why it is the case; First of all, natural objects on images can have arbitrary shapes therefore we either find a simple approximation that kind of work in every case (the vertical bounding boxes) or we move to semantic segmentation (or even do both like in \cite{maskrcnn}).
 Second, the need for a standard to be able to compare different methods on an equal footing with each other.
 Thanks to PASCAL VOC IoU criteria (see \cite{pascalvoc}) we can for instance compare the recall of very different object proposals.

 We argue that in the specific domain of vehicle detection in aerial imagery these two reasons are lapsed.
 First, all the vehicles to detect seen from the sky are perfect rectangles or at least fairly close.
-That is why doing semantic segmentation like in \cite{audebert2} is arguably a bit 'overkill' and is not possible in most of the available aerial imagery datasets.
-Therefore one cannot use Mask-RCNN~\cite{maskrcnn}-like structures.
+That is why doing semantic segmentation like in \cite{audebert2} is arguably a bit 'overkill'.
 Moreover these rectangles can have any orientation (see Figure~\ref{fig:test}).

 It is therefore completely natural to propose a new paradigm: oriented rectangle-shaped bounding boxes for {annotations} (which already exist or have been provided in all aerial imagery datasets), for {region proposals} and for {evaluation} also making it a new unified coherent framework.